Gran Sabana: Park

-It was enlarged in 1975 to cover several points of high ecological importance.
-Among those sites are the Carrao River Basin, the headwaters of the Caroní River, the Sierra de Lema, the source of the Cuyuni River, and the rolling plains which form the Gran Sabana.
-Currently, the territory of the Gran Sabana is 1082000 ha, as shown in the image of the park entrance sign.
+The park was enlarged in 1975 to cover several points of high ecological importance.
+They include the Carrao River basin, the headwaters of the Caroní River, the Sierra de Lema, the source of the Cuyuni River, and the Gran Sabana's rolling plains.
+The Gran Sabana covers 1082000 ha.

-Currently, the Gran Sabana remains a place of high ecological value.
-UNESCO proclaimed Canaima National Park a World Heritage Site in 1994.
-It is a place of high value to the Venezuela government, which promotes conservation and exploration, and to the people of Venezuela.
-Thousands of tourists visit the place every year.
-They can enjoy the variety of natural wonders in the park and delight both for the beauty of its places of interest (including the landscapes of the tepuis, waterfalls, and streams), and its diversity of fauna and flora.
-The latter attract many scholars and scientists from around the world.
-Forty percent of the species of Venezuela are found only in the Gran Sabana, and 23% in terms of reptiles and amphibians, with many endemic species.
+In 1994, UNESCO named Canaima National Park a World Heritage Site.
+The park is used to promote environmental conservation and ecotourism; thousands of tourists visit it every year.

+The Gran Sabana's areas of natural beauty include tepuis, waterfalls and streams, and the park's diverse fauna and flora.
+The latter attracts scientists from around the world, who study the region's ecological diversity.
+Forty percent of Venezuela's species are found only in the Gran Sabana – 23 percent of its reptiles and amphibians, including a number of endemic species.

-The largest city in the area is Santa Elena de Uairén, which has experienced very rapid growth, with a population of over 30,000 inhabitants.
-It was founded in 1923 by Lucas Fernández Peña, attracted by the growth of diamond production in the area.
-Its average temperature is between 25 and 28 °C. It is 910 m above sea level, is 15 km from the border with Brazil, 615 km from Ciudad Guayana, and about 1400 km from Caracas, by a paved road.
-The total population of the Gran Sabana is currently estimated at 48,000.
+The region's largest city is Santa Elena de Uairén, with a population of over 30,000.
+It was founded in 1923 by Lucas Fernández Peña, who was attracted by the area's increase in diamond production.
+Its average temperature is 25 to 28 °C. At 910 m above sea level, it is 15 km from the border with Brazil, 615 km from Ciudad Guayana, and about 1400 km from Caracas by road.
+The Gran Sabana's estimated population is 48,000.

 Geology

-The Gran Sabana formed atop the Precambrian Guyana Shield, with the bedrock consisting of the Roraima Group, presumed to be 1.8–1.4 Ga in age.
-Within this Group is the resistant Mataui Formation, which forms the tepui cliffs and summits.
-The formation is 600 to 900 m thick and consists of quartzite and quartzite arenites.
+The Gran Sabana formed atop the Precambrian Guyana Shield.
+Its bedrock is the Roraima Group, presumed to be 1.8–1.4 billion years old.
+Within this group is the resistant Mataui Formation, which forms the tepui cliffs and summits.
+The formation is 600 to 900 m thick, and consists of quartzite and quartzite arenites.
 Tepui summits are 900 to 1600 m above the surrounding terrain.
-The low area surrounding the table mountains is Wonkén Planation Surface.
-The Auyán-Tepui Planation Surface forms the quartzite tepui summits.
-High precipitation combined with the long period of weathering has produced quartz and sandstone karst features.
-These include arches, towers, tower fields, dolines, collapse shafts, polje, corridors, grikes, and large cave systems extending many kilometers in length.
+The low area surrounding the table mountains is the Wonkén planation surface.
+The Auyán-Tepui planation surface forms the quartzite tepui summits.
+Heavy precipitation, combined with a long period of weathering, has produced quartz and sandstone karst features.
+These include arches, towers, tower fields, dolines, collapse shafts, polje, corridors, grikes, and large cave systems extending many kilometers.
 The Roraima Sur–Los Ojos de Cristal cave system is 10.8 km long and up to 20 m in diameter.
-Some portions of the summits have been described as Ruinform, meaning landscapes resembling ancient ruins.
+Portions of the summits have been described as ruinform (landscapes resembling ancient ruins).